 - Golden Tate vs. Hawaii: 2008 Hawaii Bowl (2008 season) – Caught nine Jimmy Clausen passes for a program bowl record 177 yards and three touchdowns.

 - Allen Pinkett and Chris Smith vs. Boston College: 1983 Liberty Bowl (1983 season) – The tailback/fullback duo gained a combined 215 yards on 46 carries (Pinkett scored two touchdowns) on a frozen field in Notre Dame's 19-18 win over Doug Flutie's Eagles.
-Smith is the father of current Irish linebacker Brian Smith.
+Smith is the father of former Irish linebacker Brian Smith.

 - One season later, Pinkett would gain 136 yards on 24 carries and add a 17-yard touchdown reception in a 27-20 loss to SMU in the 1984 Aloha Bowl.